Beau November 10th, 2008

 Time for a few chores once again.
 With the temperatures much colder, the leaves are mostly gone from the trees now.
 And I haven’t seen a bee outside its hive in days.
 I decided to wrap the hives with some insulation for the winter.
 They are first year bees in new hives, and I’m trying to help ensure they make it to March.

 Nothing like a warm fire to start the day however.
 I got up early to get a blazing fire going for everyone.
-The lady of the house is a teacher, and before running out the door she likes to dry her hair in the hot air coming off the stove.
-Is there anything better?
-The young boy gets up before school and runs to the fire to warm up too.
+Sitting by the fire with a hot cup of coffee before the day begins… Is there anything better?
+The young boy wakes before school and runs to the fire to warm up too.
 After breakfast I’m looking everywhere for him, trying to get him packed up- where is he?
 Sitting by the fire reading the sunday funnies.

 Also have an old wood stove that’s been in the barn for a couple of years and I’ve finally decided to get it set up.
 The picture above is from our newer “clean-burning” wood stove.
 You can have a roaring fire in the thing, but when you look at the chimney outside there’s hardly any smoke coming out at all.
 It’s called “non-catalytic” technology, and the heated air is recirculated to burn most of the hot gases and emissions using a method called “secondary combustion”.

 The old stove in the barn is not as efficient as today’s catalytic or “reburner” woodstoves, and I’m sure it produces a little more smoke.
 But we really like saving on energy costs and usage.
 Heating with wood really helps as well as provides a more self-sufficient lifestyle.
 Even though this older stove isn’t quite like the newer stoves, it’s in great shape and should work just fine.
 I probably won’t use it that much, but I’ll be glad to have it.